EloiStree/2022_06_18_HackInTheWood_Topic_LynxAndOpenXR/PechaKucha.md

 -
 -

-# 5: Track Controller input with Open XR
+# 5: How to setup un AR Pass through app on Quest 2
 -
 -
 -